 Most kitchen cabinets are made of wood.
-Some may have a smooth finishing but the door hinges, if close enough still make room for rats to be able to climb your kitchen cabinets.
+Some may have smooth finishing, but the door hinges, if close enough, still make room for rats to be able to climb your kitchen cabinets.

-Some cabinets have wiring work underneath or behind the door which also encourage a rat’s climbing ability.
+Some cabinets have wiring work underneath or behind the door, which encourages a rat’s climbing ability.

 Can Rats Climb Curtains?

 Another easy way for a rat to get from the floor to the roof or near the roof is through the curtains.
 Curtains are made of different materials.
 All fabrics have pores that make it easy for rats to catch a grip and find their way to the top.

 If the wall is too smooth, a rat will definitely find the nearest curtain to help it explore the greater heights of your house.
 As long as the curtain is reachable, a rat will use it and even find a great position to hide.

 Can rats climb?
 Yes, they can!
 Rats can climb tons of items as long as the surface has enough of a rough surface for the rat to grip its claws into.

 Rats come into your home to look for two main things; a nesting ground and food.
 Sadly, they are not neat!
 Rats do not care if you had other plans for the left-over meal or the cereal stored in your granary.

 They will, therefore, look for every way to get to their target and their skills help them achieve their goal.